-- How open will I be about my sexual orientation and gender identity with my teachers, peers, friends, host family members, and others?
+- How open will I be about my sexual orientation and/or gender identity with my teachers, peers, friends, host family members, and others?

 - The LGBTQIA+ population is often misunderstood by others, so to what degree am I comfortable with educating others and dispelling myths?

-- Are there situations in which I would not disclose my sexual orientation?
+- Are there situations in which I would not disclose my sexual orientation or gender identity?

 - How will my social media usage, including past posts, be perceived by people in the host country?

 - How important is it to me to find other students and friends who share my identity while abroad?
-How will I make connections with other sexual minority students, locals, or community organizations?
+How will I make connections with other students, locals, or community organizations that share my identity?